 Two standpipes were located on the C.P.R. side and one on the K&P side.
 The pump house was located on the K&P side of the yard.
 Also located on the K&P side, was a motor car and tool shed, a gas shed and in earlier years, before 1945, a coal shed.
 On the C.P.R. side, near the water tower, there was a motor car shed.
 On the south side, there was a large freight shed and a tool shed.
 At the east end of the rail yard, a concrete overpass, built circa 1935, replaced a level crossing just west of the overpass.
 Just past the yard limit heading east towards Perth, Ontario, there is a creosoted ballasted deck, pile trestle over Briggs Creek at mile 20.7.
 Locals call it “the tar bridge”.
 There’s a similar bridge at mile 23.5 over Stone’s Creek.

-Visible in the photo above: in the distance the highway 38 overpass, a motor car shed, the water tower, the cattle pen, several telegraph poles and barely visible, a standpipe.
+Visible in the photo above: in the distance, the highway 38 overpass, a motor car shed, the water tower, the cattle pen, several telegraph poles and barely visible, a standpipe.
 In the foreground is the K&P track.
-That’s passenger train #36 heading east to Ottawa.
+That’s passenger train #36 heading east to Montreal.

 The C.P.R. needed to crossover the K&P line at some point to proceed on its own line.
 A crossover track, originally installed on the west end of the causeway facilitated this.
 It was later relocated further east near the government dock at mile 56.65.
 The new crossover track was automated.
 Possibly the approach of a train set the switches.
 Two, electrically operated, gantry style semaphores and interlocking switches completed the crossover.